theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 As a user access's our website, they are first introduced with a login page.
 Once a login is successful, a user is on the cupboard, in short the home-page for OnlyVillains.
 This page will display for the user certain buttons depending on permissions the user's role has and does not have.
 All users can see all schemes, and search + filter schemes accordingly.
 All users can additionally click on a scheme to show the details of the scheme, and logout whenever.
 They can all also edit their profile in the dashboard component from the cupboard.

 A Helper and Villain(if he's in a helping mood- can't fund his own scheme of course) will have the option to add an item to the evil basket(cart) once viewing the scheme details of a Villain's scheme from schemes from the Cupboard once logged in.
-The evil basket can then be accessed from the cupboard, where the specified users' can then add checkout and donate to a evil scheme.
+The evil basket can then be accessed from the cupboard, where the specified users' can then add checkout and donate to an evil scheme.

 Villain's and Managers(Admin) will have the option to access special dashboard components from the cupboard that a User doesn't have after logged in.
 A Villain and Manager can edit schemes from their dashboard page when clicked.
 A Manager can remove or edit any scheme, while also being able to add one, while a Villain can edit their own schemes, and add new schemes of their own.